The Ultimate Guide to Backpacking Clothes – What To Pack

 Instead of cotton, look for clothing made of polyester, nylon, or merino wool.
 These materials dry fast and move sweat off the skin.

-Don’t wear your favorite pair of yoga pants hiking.
+Yoga pants or “workout” leggings can be worn hiking, but keep in mind that they’re not the most durable option.
+I wouldn’t wear your favorite pair of yoga pants hiking.
 They’ll eventually get ruined.

 Mid-layers are all about warmth.